hibobmaster/matrix_chatgpt_bot/README.md

 ## Usage

-To interact with the bot, simply send a message to the bot in the Matrix room with one of the two prompts:<br>
+To interact with the bot, simply send a message to the bot in the Matrix room with one of the following prompts:<br>
 - `!help` help message

 - `!gpt` To generate a one time response: